Aging in place planning can help protect the health, well-being and lifestyle of older adults

 Aging in place means living in the home of your choice as you grow older, while being able to get any support you need.

 For seniors who want to age in place, this means understanding what life will likely be like later, and creating a plan that will help you navigate the coming changes.
-Your needs will most likely change progressively, so it also should include how you are going to get any help you may need as you do.
+Your needs will most likely change progressively, so it also should include how you are going to get any help you may need as your needs change.

-The idea of aging in place is spreading.
+The idea of aging in place is becoming more newsworthy.
 Mainly, because folks are beginning to see how important it is.
 But, also because people don’t really want to move from the home they love just because they get a little older.

 At Healthy Home Living Solutions, we help people live happier, healthier lives in homes that are easier to live in.
-I am a Certified Aging in Place Specialist, Occupational Therapist and I am focused on home accessibility.
+I am a Certified Aging in Place Specialist, Occupational Therapist, and Aging Life Care Manager ® with special expertise in home accessibility.
 We are located in Frederick County, MD and serve families in the entire area.

 One major component of aging in place is your home.
-Specifically, making changes to your home so it is easier to live in, more comfortable and safe for you.
+Specifically, making changes to your home so it is easier to live in, more comfortable, and safer for you.
 These aging in place remodeling steps play a big part in getting your home ready for later life.
 Here’s why.

 Most homes aren’t designed properly